Evliess/evliess.github.io/_posts/2018-02-22-basicknowledge-java.md

 > Denial-of-service Attacks (DoS)

 - Resource-exhaustion attacks
+    - Remove temporary files before termination
+    - Release resources when they are no longer needed
+    - Don't let external processes block on IO buffers
+    - Perform proper cleanup at program termination
+    - Safely extract files from ZipInputStream
+    - Don't use finalizers
+    - Don't leak memory
+    - Don't exhaust heap space
+    - Avoid memory and resource leaks during serialization
+    - Use thread pool to enable graceful degradation of service during traffic bursts
+    - Don't execute interdependent tasks in a bounded thread pool

 - Concurrency-related attacks that include thread deadlock, thread starvation, and race conditions.
+    - Use private final lock objects to synchronize classes that may interact with untrusted code.
+    - Don't synchronize on objects that may be reused.
+    - Avoid deadlock by requesting and releasing locks in the same order
+    - Ensure actively held locks are released on exceptional conditions
+    - Don't perform operations that can block while holding a lock
+    - Avoid client-side locking when using classed that don't commit to their locking strategy
+    - Ensure that threads performing blocking operations can be terminated
+    - Ensure that tasks submitted to a thread pool are interruptible

 - Algorthmic attacks (such as hash function) inject values that force worst-case conditions to exit
+- Bandwith-consumption attacks that consume all available network bandwith.

 ## Basic in small words